WalidNewaz/www_walidnewaz_com/content/blog/upgrade-your-css/index.md

 The above `<link>` tag specifies a separate CSS file, `dark.css`, to be loaded when the user's preferred color scheme is set to dark.
 This way, the browser automatically selects and applies the appropriate theme based on the user's settings.

-For further exploration and alternative approaches to achieving the same outcome, I recommend referring to additional resources available <a href="https://web.dev/color-scheme/" target="_blank">here</a>.
+For further exploration and alternative approaches to achieving the same outcome, I recommend referring to additional resources [available here](https://web.dev/color-scheme/).
 These resources provide further insights and techniques to help you implement and customize dark themes to suit your specific needs.

 ## In closing